Stability theory of game-theoretic group feature explanations for machine learning models: Numerical examples

-The splits are prominent in Figure \ref{fig::expl_norms_credit} which presents the (norms of) contributions of the individual predictors together with the corresponding groups.
-Observe the energy splitting occurring in the predictor group with \texttt{BILL\_AMT}'s and contrast the individual and group explanations with, for example, the explanation of \texttt{LIMIT\_BAL}.
-When one attempts to rank order predictors based on their contributions, \texttt{LIMIT\_BAL} will be placed higher in the ranking compared to each \texttt{BILL\_AMT}.
-However, when ranking groups, \{\texttt{LIMIT\_BAL}\}, as a singleton, will be placed lower than the group containing the \texttt{BILL\_AMT} predictors.
-This clearly indicates the issue that the energy splits (as well as the energy dissipation) cause to rank ordering based on contributions of individual predictors.
+The splits are prominent in Figure \ref{fig::expl_norms_credit_} which presents the norms of contributions of the individual predictors together with the corresponding groups.
+Observe the energy splitting occurring in the predictor group with BILL\_AMT's and contrast the individual and group explanations with, for example, the explanation of LIMIT\_BAL.
+When one attempts to rank order predictors based on their contributions, LIMIT\_BAL will be placed higher in the ranking compared to each BILL\_AMT.
+However, when ranking groups, \{LIMIT\_BAL\}, as a singleton, will be placed lower than the group containing the BILL\_AMT predictors.
+This clearly indicates the issue caused by energy splits to rank ordering based on contributions of individual predictors.

-An interesting point on the issue of splitting is that it does not happen to mutual information between the model score and explanations the way it occurs for the energy of explanations.
-Figure \ref{fig::MIC_pred_score} showcases the MIC between the model score and the individual and group explanations for the Catboost model.
-Notice, for instance, how the MIC for the explanation of the group containing \texttt{BILL\_AMT} predictors is approximately the average of the MIC values for the individual explanations in that group.
-This is expected considering MIC does not satisfy an efficiency property similar to the one for explanations, which is an important contributing factor in the splitting of contributions.